AndreaCrotti/generators/index.rst

 ..
 And an Iterable at least is any object capable of returning its members one at a time.

-- *Generator expression*: A generator expression yields a new generator object:
+- *Generator expression*: A generator expression evaluates to a generator:

 .. code-block:: python